 So, you see, hugs, kisses, and more are not only good for your health.
 They are vital for increasing your joy.
 One of my standard “prescriptions” for couples is distress is to make it a point to hug, kiss, and cuddle at least in the morning, as homecoming, and before going to sleep.
 Better yet to make sure you have at least 5 moments of bonding contact a day.

 Action time: Today, and over the week make sure you share at least 5 moments of joyful bonding contact.
-Then tell us what was the experience like.
+Then tell us how your feelings of "being “in love” are.